 IMPORTANT NOTE!
 All communities that amend their local floodplain regulations or the FBC must submit draft ordinances to the OFM at least 30 days before presenting proposals to planning boards or elected officials.

-Please put the community name in the subject line and send to floods@em.myflorida.com.
+Please put your community name in the subject line and send a request for the OFM to work with you to prepare a draft to floods@em.myflorida.com.